b1owcar/cooking_recipe/README.md

 </div>

 Warning: The footages showed above are not CGI!
 Please do not try it unsafely.
 We do not take any responsibilities if you set your kitchen on fire.
+、
+## Wish List

+Fill this [form](https://forms.office.com/Pages/ResponsePage.aspx?id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAAO__dBli81UNVIzNE9HSElUMzRNNUhBQkFFOFFMUFJHNS4u) for the dish you want to see in our menu.

 ## For developers

 1. Please put your dishes into the folder "dishes" as a `.md` file.
 2. Please note that there must be __no space__ in the file name.
 3. There is a [template file](dishes/template_dish.md) that you can use to edit your dishes.